aarshio/SoulDog-CS348/README.txt

 To run seeds and populate the database we run `npx knex seed:run`

+Location of test-sample.out is `/SoulDog/database/test-sample.out`
+Location of test-sample.sql is `/SoulDog/database/test-sample.sql`

 ## The application provides the following functionalities:

 Creation of an account: users can create an account for themselves so that they may start using the application and its features.
 On a separate page before entering the application, they will be asked to choose a username and password for their account.